arielf/weight-loss/README.md

 It is not our ***high fat consumption***, it is the ***storage of fat process*** that makes us acummulate fat in the tissues and become unhealthy.

 An enzyme called *Lipase* helps breaking-up fat.
-To raise the levels of Lipase -- so our body fat gets consumed -- we need to give the body fat as an *alternative* to carbohydrates.
-When the body has depleted both the blood sugar, and the glycogen (hydrated sugar) buffer in the liver, it has no other choice but to adapt and compensate.
-The source of energy (ATP synthesis) is switched from carbs to fats by producing more fat-breaking agents.
-We replace one fuel with another.
+Raise the levels of Lipase and our body fat gets consumed faster.
+To get there, we need to give the body fat as an *alternative* to carbohydrates.
+When the body has depleted both the blood sugar, and the glycogen (hydrated sugar) buffer in the liver, it has no other choice but to *adapt and compensate*.
+The source of energy (ATP synthesis) switches from carbs to fats by producing more fat-breaking agents.
+The body has simply replaced one fuel with another.

-When Lipase (and all other enzymes in the fat-to-ATP chemical path) mobilize, and their levels is elevated, we reach a new steady state (called ketosis) and that's when we start winning the weight-loss battle.
+When Lipase (and all other enzymes in the fat-to-ATP chemical path) mobilize, and their levels are elevated, we reach a new steady state (called ketosis) and that's when we start winning the weight-loss battle.

 In ketosis, our night sleep (fasting time) becomes our friend.
 The fat-breaking agents keep working while we sleep, breaking-up the stored fat.
 This leads to weight-loss, and a healthier state.